International Artist Visa Processing

 The nature of scheduling, booking, and confirming highly sought after guest soloists and performing groups requires that the timing of the visa process be efficient and reliable.
 PAA is working to raise awareness in Congress of the need for an improved visa process with the goal of the ARTS Act being signed into law.

-For more talking points and background information, see the 2016 Artist Visa USA Issue Brief.
+For more talking points and background information, see the Artist Visa Advocacy Issue Brief.

 What We're Asking For